-- The investigator is responsible for identifying the enrollment of potential vulnerable subjects in the research proposal and provide the justification for their inclusion in the study.
-The investigator is responsible for identifying patients who are at risk for impaired decisional capacity as a consequence of psychiatric illness, and who are being asked to participate in a research study with greater than minimal risk. - The IRB evaluates the proposed plan for consent of the specific vulnerable populations involved.
-If the research involves adults unable to consent, the IRB evaluates the proposed plan for permission of legally authorized representatives. - The IRB evaluates and approves the proposed plan for the assent of subjects. - The IRB evaluates the research to determine the need for additional protections. - The investigator should provide appropriate safeguards to protect the subject's rights and welfare, which may include the addition of an independent monitor.
-The independent monitor is a qualified individual not involved in the research study who will determine the subject's capacity to provide voluntary informed consent.
+- The investigator should identify the potential to enroll vulnerable subjects in the proposed research at initial review and provide the justification for their inclusion in the study. - The IRB evaluates the proposed plan for consent of the specific vulnerable populations involved.
+If the research involves adults unable to consent, the IRB evaluates the proposed plan for permission of legally authorized representatives. - The IRB evaluates and approves the proposed plan for the assent of subjects. - The IRB evaluates the research to determine the need for additional protections.

-• The IRB assess the adequacy of additional protections for vulnerable populations provided by the investigator.
+- The investigator should provide appropriate safeguards to protect the subject's rights and welfare, which may include the addition of an independent monitor.
+The independent monitor is a qualified individual not involved in the research study who will determine the subject's capacity to provide voluntary informed consent. - The IRB assess the adequacy of additional protections for vulnerable populations provided by the investigator.